siemens/puppet-pam_pkcs11/README.md

 ### Beginning with `pam_pkcs11`

-By default this module will install *pam_pkcs11* and configure it to use the OpenSC PKCS#11 module, checking user certificates against a certificate authority (CA) trust store, and the certificates contained on a PKCS#11 token to users based on the SHA-1 certificate fingerprints (via the *[digest
+By default, this module will install *pam_pkcs11* and configure it to use the OpenSC PKCS#11 module, checking user certificates against a certificate authority (CA) trust store, and the certificates contained on a PKCS#11 token to users based on the SHA-1 certificate fingerprints (via the *[digest